Spain Motorcycles Brands

 Derbi Logo

-Derbi Nacional Motor is a Spanish motorcycle brand that began its activities in 1922.
-The first workshop was opened by Simeó Rabasa i Singla in the village of Mollet near Barcelona.
-Two-wheeled vehicles were being repaired there.
-Until 1949, the firm grew rapidly, becoming a major motorcycle trade association.
-The main volume of sales was made up of products with a small volume of cubic capacity.
-The company produced scooters, motorcycles, mopeds.
-In the early 1980s, it became part of the giant Italian motorcycle holding Piaggio & Co.
-SpA, focusing on products for a youth audience – small sports motorcycles, cheap scooters.
+Derbi Nacional Motor is a Spanish motorcycle brand that began operations in 1922.
+The first workshop was opened by Simeo Rabasa y Singla in the village of Molet near Barcelona.
+Two-wheeled vehicles were repaired there.
+Until 1949, the company grew rapidly, becoming a major motorcycle retailer.
+The main volume of sales was products with a small cubic meter.
+The company produced scooters, motorcycles, and mopeds.
+In the early 1980s, it became part of the giant Italian motorcycle holding company Piaggio & Co.
+SpA, focusing on products for the youth audience, small sport motorcycles, and cheap scooters.

-The brand logo is simple and concise.
-Consisting of a text element – the name of the company, made in bold white lowercase type Sequel 100 Black 75 by OGJ Type Design, printed on a bright red background, it is easy to read and looks high quality on any background.
-Attractive and eye-catching, the rectangular emblem has a wide accent stripe along the right edge in gray.
-It draws the eye to the logo, translating it directly into the important element itself – the brand name.
-It uses a visual lure – added a “tail” in the upper part of the negative space in the center of the letter “D,” which refers the viewer to the visual feature of the outer shape of the motorcycle, its prominent element – the front fairing protruding above the motorcycle body.
+The brand logo is simple and laconic.
+Consisting of a text element, the company name, in bold white lowercase font Sequel 100 Black 75 by OGJ Type Design on a bright red background, it is easy to read and looks good on any background.
+The attractive, eye-catching rectangular logo features a wide gray accent stripe along the right edge.
+It draws the eye to the logo, directing it directly to the most important element: the brand name.
+It uses a visual lure by adding a “tail” at the top of the negative space in the center of the letter “D,” which draws the viewer’s attention to a prominent feature of the motorcycle’s external shape: its front fairing protruding above the motorcycle body.

 Gas Gas